Divorce Saves Lives — But Focus on the Family Wants to Make It Harder to Escape

 If you’re under the age of 70, you probably don’t remember what divorce was like prior to 1969.

-If your spouse was malicious to you or cheating on you, you had to provide adequate evidence to the court.
-It was handled similarly to a criminal trial.
+If your spouse was malicious to you or cheating on you, the court required corroborating evidence for an at-fault divorce.
+It was handled similarly to a civil trial.
 In some states, there were juries that decided whether a battered wife or browbeaten husband could divorce or not.
-And if the court didn’t find the evidence convincing, it could refuse to allow the divorce and send a victim back home to a batterer or cheater or a child molester.
+They did not take the victim’s word for it, nor did they accept a confession by the immoral spouse.
+There had to be witnesses, documents, and records.
+And since abusers rarely abuse in public or leave incriminating evidence, the courts could refuse to allow the divorce and send a victim back home to a batterer or cheater or a child molester.
 Sometimes the only option for victims was to flee to save their life and sanity.

 Each state had different rules (and they still do), but in states that allowed divorce only for adultery, such as the State of New York, an entire cottage industry cropped up to fabricate photographs purporting to show a man (or woman) disrobed in a compromising position with a partner.